SomeWeekendReading/someweekendreading.github.io/_posts/2024-10-28-parties-econ.md

 \log{\frac{\Pr(\mbox{Worse})}{\Pr(\mbox{Better})}} = \beta_1 \mbox{PartyPresident} + \beta_2 \mbox{PartyHouse} + \beta_3 \mbox{PartySenate} + \alpha
 $$

-managed to predict (in a Mann-Whitney sense) the better/worse outcomes of inflation (CPI-U) and unemployment (U6).
+managed to predict (in a rank-order, Mann-Whitney $p$-value sense) the better/worse outcomes of inflation (CPI-U) and unemployment (U6).
 It just barely missed predicting the trend in the Labor Force Participation Rate.

 In those cases, increased Republican control of the government raised the probability of worse economic outcomes.